top of page

 FB_IMG_1522594823796_1539636480068.jpg

-Richard began as a Docent at Coyote Hills Regional Park where he was trained on Native American traditional uses of plants by Dr. Beverly Ortiz and took History of the Native Northern Americans in college under Dr. Ralph de Unamuno.
-His first paid position was at Big Basin Redwoods State Park as a Park Aide.
-Soon after, he would take on a part-time position with Guadalupe River Park Conservancy as their Lead Instructor for 6 years.
-Here he obtained scholarships for Title One elementary school field trips, created summer camps and after school programs for several Boys & Girls Clubs, instructed homeschool, and proudly worked with children and adults with special needs.
+His first paid position was at Big Basin Redwoods State Park as a Park Aide, where he deepened his passion for environmental stewardship.
+Soon after, he joined Guadalupe River Park Conservancy as their Lead Instructor, a role that would define his career for six years.
+Here, he secured scholarships for Title One elementary school field trips, developed summer camps and after-school programs for the Boys & Girls Club, led homeschool instruction, and worked closely with children and adults with special needs—ensuring equitable access to nature for all communities.

 guided hikes.jpg